Traditional theory, careful boundaries

 What is the safest next move after this page?

-After reading Traditional Chinese Medicine Body Types, Food Therapy & Lifestyle Balance, the next move should match the reader's original reason for opening the page.
+After reading Body Type Guide, the next move should match the reader's original reason for opening the page.
 If the task is still educational, follow the closest linked comparison or source page and keep the note small.
 If the task has become personal, persistent, severe, medication-related, pregnancy-related, pediatric, allergy-related, or tied to chronic conditions, stop browsing for an answer and turn the page into a question list.
 This is where source-guided content earns trust: it gives context, comparison, and language, then admits the point where a website should stop.
 The reader leaves with a path, not a prescription or private conclusion.
-Plain-language check: describe body type directory, then reopen Quiz if the meaning still feels broad.
+Use this section to narrow the question, not to expand it into lifestyle advice.

 Body TypesMedical Disclaimer